postcss/postcss/README.md

 });
 ```

+There is [postcss-js] to use PostCSS plugins in React Inline Styles,
+Free Style, Radium and other CSS-in-JS solutions.

 To process CSS within the `<style>` tags and inline `style=` attributes
 in your HTML consider using [html-postcss] and [gulp-html-postcss].